isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 ## 🧬 Part V: Deep Exploration and Frontier Questions

-### ❓ 5-1.
-How does Six-Keys Criticality explain that people can still report vivid experiences (NDE, Near-Death Experiences) when dying, near death, or after cardiac arrest?
+### ❓ 問題 5-1：問題 5-1：問題 5-1：How does Six-Keys Criticality explain that people can still report vivid experiences (NDE, Near-Death Experiences) when dying, near death, or after cardiac arrest?

 **💡 Answer:**